1,000+ Opportunities

 Information will be provided on what is required for the grant, how to fill out the grant award packet and grant forms that will be required for the grant year.

-Based on current listing details, eligibility includes: Mississippi schools eligible for school safety grants covering physical enhancements, cybersecurity, and terrorism-related equipment.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Mississippi schools eligible for school safety grants covering physical enhancements, cybersecurity, and terrorism-related equipment.
+Confirm the full requirements in the official notice before applying.